armory/documentation/_admin_guides/extending_armoryspinnaker.md

 ---
 # Extending Armory Spinnaker

-Because we use Docker and Docker-compose extending Armory Spinnaker is done through docker-compose.override.yml file in most cases.
+Armory Spinnaker is extendable and allows you to override any properties or code that is used by Armory Spinnaker.

 ## Docker & Docker Compose

 You'll first have to run a container with the service that is accessible

-## Docker-compose.override.yml
+## Overriding docker-compose Docker-compose.override.yml

 ## Environment Variables